-This is a re-do of the Pumpkin Snickerdoodles I did last year.
+I’ve updated this post with a few alterations, originally posted back in 2017.
 They are exactly the same, only that this time I made each cookie a tiny bit smaller, which was much better – for me at least.
 They have more texture throughout the cookie, so making 35-38 cookies rather than 25 of the same batter is advised.
 But I must say, making them bigger is delicious too!
 Just more chew and less crunchy top.

 Two Cookies Into One

 Butternut has this sweet, nutty taste like a regular pumpkin.
 And this is why it works so great with spices such as cinnamon, cloves, nutmeg, allspice and ginger.
 No wonder they call exactly this mix of spices for pumpkin pie spice.

 Aand let’s talk about snickerdoodles.
 A simple cookie rolled in cinnamon and sugar.
 The term might not be widely known in other countries except Canada and the United States, but cinnamon and sugar is a winning combination everywhere.
 There is absolutely no reason that these two cookies shouldn’t mix well.

 The thing that actually make a snickerdoodle cookie a snickerdoodle cookie, is the use of cream of tartar to make the cookies extra soft and slightly tangy.
 However, I don’t think you need it.
 These pumpkin snickerdoodles are soft and chewy using cornstarch!